 If you proceed to the third step of the process, the SSA will determine whether your condition meets or equals a listed condition.
 If your condition meets or equals a condition that appears in the SSA’s listed conditions, you can immediately qualify for benefits without proceeding to steps four and five of the process.

 Should your condition be considered severe but not meet or equal a listed condition, your residual functional capacity (RFC) will be assessed at step four.
 RFC simply means the things that you are still able to do despite your severe impairment.
 At step four, a determination will also be made regarding whether your RFC permits you to perform past work.
 If you are unable to perform past work, the SSA will determine whether you are able to perform alternate work at step five in the process.

-How Can an SSDI and SSI Lawyer Help Me Get Approved for Disability Benefits?
+Working with an SSDI and SSI Lawyer to Get Approved for Disability Benefits

 Work with a Fayetteville, Arkansas Social Security Disability Lawyer

-If you are seeking an SSDI or an SSI benefits awards because of a severe disability of impairment, they lawyers of Gunn Kieklak Dennis, LLP may be able to fight for you.
-Call today for a free and confidential consultation at 479-439-9840 today or contact us online.
+If you are seeking an SSDI or an SSI benefits awards because of a severe disability or impairment, the SSDI lawyers of Gunn Kieklak Dennis, LLP are willing to fight for you.
+To schedule a confidential consultation to discuss your claim, contact Gunn Kieklak Dennis, LLP at (479) 717-9068.